| Title: | Stan Models for Item Response Theory |

 to |

-A data list suitable for irt_stan
+A data list suitable for irt_stan.

-for a means of creating
+See labelled_integer for a means of creating

-appropriate inputs for ii
+appropriate inputs for ii and jj.

-to fit a model to the data list.
+See irt_stan to fit a model to the data list.

-# For a response matrix ("wide-form" data) with person covariates: spelling_list <- irt_data(response_matrix = spelling[, 2:5], covariates = spelling[, "male", drop = FALSE], formula = ~ 1 + male) # Alternatively, the same may be created by: W <- cbind(intercept = 1, spelling[, "male"]) spelling_list <- irt_data(response_matrix = spelling[, 2:5], covariates = W, formula = NULL) # For long-form data (one row per item-person pair): agg_list_1 <- irt_data(y = aggression$poly, ii = aggression$item, jj = aggression$person) # Add a latent regression and use labelled_integer() with the items agg_list_2 <- irt_data(y = aggression$poly, ii = labelled_integer(aggression$description), jj = aggression$person, covariates = aggression[, c("male", "anger")], formula = ~ 1 + male*anger)
+# For a response matrix ("wide-form" data) with person covariates: spelling_list <- irt_data(response_matrix = spelling[, 2:5], covariates = spelling[, "male", drop = FALSE], formula = ~ rescale_binary(male)) # For long-form data (one row per item-person pair): agg_list_1 <- irt_data(y = aggression$poly, ii = aggression$item, jj = aggression$person) # Add a latent regression and use labelled_integer() with the items agg_list_2 <- irt_data(y = aggression$poly, ii = labelled_integer(aggression$description), jj = aggression$person, covariates = aggression[, c("male", "anger")], formula = ~ 1 + rescale_continuous(male)*rescale_continuous(anger))# For a response matrix ("wide-form" data) with person covariates: spelling_list <- irt_data(response_matrix = spelling[, 2:5], covariates = spelling[, "male", drop = FALSE], formula = ~ rescale_binary(male)) # For long-form data (one row per item-person pair): agg_list_1 <- irt_data(y = aggression$poly, ii = aggression$item, jj = aggression$person) # Add a latent regression and use labelled_integer() with the items agg_list_2 <- irt_data(y = aggression$poly, ii = labelled_integer(aggression$description), jj = aggression$person, covariates = aggression[, c("male", "anger")], formula = ~ 1 + rescale_continuous(male)*rescale_continuous(anger))

-irt_stan(data_list, model = "", ...)
+irt_stan(data_list, model = "", ...)irt_stan(data_list, model = "", ...)

 data_list |